ViktorPetrov0605/canvas-python-integration/README.md

 - Terminal User Interface (TUI) for course navigation (`course_tui.py`)
 - Assignment listing functionality with due dates and points
 - Basic Canvas API interaction patterns
+- Added enviroment file to allow the user to configure their API key and endpoint url

 #### Future Work:
 - Expand to include submission management